FlowFuse/website/src/blog/2024/06/calling-python-script-from-node-red.md

 4. Drag the Debug node onto the canvas.
 5. Connect the output of the Inject node to the input of the Exec node and output of the Exec node to the input of the JSON node, and finally the JSON node's output to the input of the Debug node.

-I have given the complete flow which creates the Python file to read the DHT11 sensor and executes that file after 1 second of interval.
+Below is the complete flow which creates the Python file to read the DHT11 sensor and executes that file after 1 second of interval.
 After deploying the flow you should able to see the sensor data on the debug sidebar as shown in the below image.

 !["Image showing the Node-RED flow executing the python script that reads the sensor data"](./images/calling-python-scrpt-from-node-red-output.gif "Image showing the Node-RED flow executing the python script that reads the sensor data"){data-zoomable}